MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-prepare.md

 ## Infrastructure and tools

 The tools that you use for heavy lifting during Windows 10 deployments can still be leveraged for Windows Sun Valley.
-Aa few nuanced differences are described below:
+A few nuanced differences are described below.

+> [!IMPORTANT]
+> Be sure to check with the providers of any non-Microsoft solutions that you use.
+Verify compatibility of these tools with Windows Sun Valley, particularly if they provide security or data loss prevention capabilities.

 #### On-premises solutions